 Food, Beverages and Concessions

 - Concession rights at the Board belong to the school.
 At the discretion of the school administration, concession services may be accepted or rejected.
 User must inform Rentals staff of their intent to run concessions.
-Rentals staff will confirm the interest with the school and advise the user of next steps.
+Rentals staff will confirm the interest with the school and advise the user of next steps including but not limited to the Region of Waterloo Public Health Special Event Form.

 - Your concession activity should match that of the Board and must adhere to the Board’s “School Nutrition” policy (refer to Board Policy 6007).